This is part 1 of the Overview of incident management at Zendesk. This guide contains the following parts:

 In this article, part 1, you'll get an understanding of the service incident life cycle at Zendesk, starting from when an incident is detected or reported to the ways Zendesk teams communicate and escalate the incident internally to how incident remediation works.

-Before a service incident is created at Zendesk, our Engineering team may receive an alert, or tickets tickets might be raised to Zendesk Customer Support that indicates something unusual is happening.
+Before a service incident is created at Zendesk, our Engineering team may receive an alert, or tickets might be raised to Zendesk Customer Support team that indicates something unusual is happening.

 These issues generally come from two sources:

-Zendesk Network Operating Center (ZNOC) receives an alert, which is then reviewed and validated by the Zendesk Product Engineering team for affected products (e.g., Support, Guide, Chat, Talk, etc.)
+1. Zendesk Network Operating Center (ZNOC) receives an alert, which is then reviewed and validated by the Zendesk Product Engineering team for affected products (e.g., Support, Guide, Chat, Talk)

-Customer Reports, routed through the Zendesk Customer Support
+2. Customer Reports, routed through Zendesk Customer Support

 Customer reports are another first indication that something isn't working properly.
-When customers notice Zendesk service issues, they report the issue using Zendesk's own internal support system, chatting with Zendesk Customer Support, or by sending email to email@example.com.
+When customers notice Zendesk service issues, they report the issue using Zendesk's own internal support system or chatting with Zendesk Customer Support.

 To make sure customer reported issues are handled appropriately, the Zendesk Customer Support team evaluates the reported issue and determines if it is part of an existing service incident, if a new service incident should be created, or if the issue reported should follow our standard troubleshooting path.

-- If it's a new report, a new service incident will be created based on the Severity Scale outlined below and regular status updates sent to all linked tickets.
+- If it's a new report, a new service incident will be created based on the severity scale (more in that in Part 2) and regular status updates sent to all linked tickets.

 - If the issue is not caused by a potential Zendesk service incident, Zendesk Customer Support will help the customer troubleshoot the issue and resolve or escalate as appropriate.